lotfyhussein/DN_Assignment03/README.md

         Fixed:-Download: Should it require the LIST_FILES command first

-        Fine, but check:-UPLOAD the same file: Should it overwrite.
+        Fixed:-UPLOAD the same file: Should it overwrite.

-        CheckIfWorks:-In order to generate different MD5 hashes, file content must be diffrent

         -Killed client
             Traceback (most recent call last):